MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineVoicemailPolicy.md

 # Get-CsOnlineVoicemailPolicy

 ## SYNOPSIS
-Use the `Get-CsOnlineVoicemailPolicy` cmdlet to get a list of all pre-configured policy instances for Voicemail service.
+Use the `Get-CsOnlineVoicemailPolicy` cmdlet to get a list of all pre-configured policy instances related to Cloud Voicemail service.

 ## SYNTAX